 I didn’t know my dream city could actually exist until I came to Cape Town.
 Breathtaking scenery everywhere, hundreds of hikes, and the ocean always just a half hour away, the nature lover in me is obsessed with Cape Town.
 With hundreds of bars, clubs of every genre, and a festival seemingly every weekend, the partier in me is having the time of his damn life.
 Throw in some incredible coffee shops, the trendiest restaurants, and the thrilling chaos of a bustling African city and Cape Town becomes a strong contender for my favorite city I’ve ever been to.

-After having spent a solid month and a half here, I still feel like I have hardly scratched the surface of this vibrant metropolis.
+After having spent a solid month and a half here, I still feel like I’ve hardly scratched the surface of this vibrant city.
 With cultures clashing yet coexisting, the dynamic feel of this city brings me to life.
 Yes, Cape Town is a city that has hundreds of activities to do but the real appeal of this city is its indescribable vibe.
 It feels laid back, yet in constant motion.
 Chaotic, yet in control.

 The mountains stand watch over the Mother City as the waves crash incessantly on its endless shorelines.
 The ocean breeze, gentle yet devastating.
 Shipwrecks still line many parts of this historically significant port city.
 Just like those shipwrecks, many people who wash up here will find it hard to ever leave the city.